patrikx3/openwrt-insomnia/README.md

-# OpenWrt Latest Stable build with latest NodeJs 9, always the latest Kaloz mwlwifi's WIFI driver, latest Redis 4 stable, MariaDB 10
+# OpenWrt with latest NodeJs, always the latest Kaloz mwlwifi's WIFI driver, latest Redis stable, MariaDB

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-Link DIR860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.